Pharaoh's Tomb: Release

 The game was later released as an 80-level commercial game called Pharaoh's Pursuit published by Lone Star Micro.
 The game was discontinued on March 2, 2000, and was released as freeware on March 20, 2009.

 A sequel, Arctic Adventure, based on the same engine, features Nevada Smith as the protagonist and has similar gameplay.

 Reception

 Computer Gaming World called Pharaoh's Tomb "lively and imaginative", praising the FAST engine's animation and level design.
 The magazine said that the low price of the full game made it an "outstanding value".

-Trivia

-George Broussard, the creator of the game, misspelled his own name on the title.